Raspberry Yogurt Cake Recipe

 Friends, just in time for springtime holidays (Mother’s Day, Memorial Day, Father’s Day or Fourth of July), this amazing Raspberry Yogurt Cake is a hit at every breakfast or brunch!

-I think if I could have a love affair with any fruit, it would be the raspberry, which is why you need to try this Raspberry Yogurt Cake recipe!
+I think if I could have a love affair with any fruit, it would be the raspberry, which is why you need to try this breakfast cake!

 Ever since I was little, it’s always been my favorite berry, partly because I had to pick so many gallons of blackberries in the summertime growing up, I ate far too many and it ruined my love for the big blackberries.
-Enjoy this NEW VIDEO today, and go make this delicious Raspberry Yogurt Cake! :)
+Watch the video below, and go make this delicious Raspberry Yogurt Cake! :)